-The default form class used for account registration will be registration.forms.RegistrationForm, although overridden by supplying a custom URL pattern istration keyword view and passing the argument form class, or by subclassing registration.backends.simple.views.RegistrationView and either overriding form_class or implementing get_form_class().
+The default form class used for account registration will be registration.forms.RegistrationForm, although this can be overridden by supplying a custom URL pattern for the registration view and passing the keyword argument form_class, or by subclassing registration.backends.simple.views.
+RegistrationView and either overriding form_class or implementing get_form_class().